-In this article, I want to talk about one of the most effective and fun ways to use acrylic paints – painting on fabric.
+In this article, I will explain one of the most effective and fun ways to use acrylic paints – painting fabric!

 💡 Please note: This article may include affiliate links.
 When you buy through those links, we may earn an affiliate commission at no additional cost to you.
 Thank you!
 For more info, please read our disclosure.

 - What Supplies Do You Need to Use Acrylic Paint on Fabric?